Image 1 of 3

 Best suited for USDA Zones 8–11

-Can tolerate brief cold down to about 20°F (-6°C) when dry
+Can tolerate brief cold down to 20°F (-6°C) when soil is dry

-Protect from prolonged freezing and winter moisture
+Protect from prolonged freezing and excess winter moisture

 Winter Dormancy and Health:

-Growth slows in cooler months
+Growth slows during cooler months

-Reduce watering significantly in winter
+Reduce watering significantly during dormancy

 Notes: